oracle-livelabs/database/oci-adb-iam/setup-environment-and-cloud-shell/setup-environment-and-cloud-shell.md

     ```

 7. Create a policy to allow any user in the tenancy to access the ADB.
+    >**Note:** We are using any-user in this lab instead of the preferred method of adding users to a group and then allowing the group to access the databases.

     ```
     <copy>oci iam policy create  --name grant-adb-access --compartment-id $ROOT_COMP_ID  --statements '[ "allow any-user to use autonomous-database-family in tenancy"]' --description 'policy for granting any user to access autonomous databases'</copy>